1974 Greek republic referendum: Aftermath

 With the announcement of the results, Karamanlis said: "A cancer has been removed from the body of the nation today."
 On 15 December 1974, the incumbent President General Phaedon Gizikis (appointed by Ioannides in November 1973) submitted his resignation, and Karamanlis thanked him with a personal visit and by writing for his services to the country.
 On 18 December 1974, Michail Stasinopoulos, a state list MP for New Democracy, was elected and sworn in as provisional President of Greece, as the Parliament was to compose a new Constitution.

 In February 1988, Prime Minister Constantine Mitsotakis stated in an interview given in London that although he was a republican, the manner in which the referendum was carried out had been "unfair".
 The statement attracted wide criticism in Greece and was debated in the media.
 For the remainder of his life, under the pretense of invoking the narrative style reserved for historical reminiscence, Mitsotakis continued to refer to the deposed monarch deferentially by referring to him as the "King" in multiple interviews.

-In April 2007 the newspaper To Vima carried out a survey in which only 11.6% of those polled wished for Greece to become a monarchy again.
+In April 2007 the newspaper To Vima carried out a survey in which 11.6% of those polled wished for Greece to become a monarchy again.